 2012, for some whole wheat goodness.

-This Town felt like eating a large
+In the end, reading This Town felt like eating a large

 hot fudge sundae when I should’ve gone for a small.
 It was deliciously decadent, but there was a bit too much of it.